Writing a SEO title (also called page title) is considered difficult because you are writing for 3 main audiences.

 A SEO title or page title is a headline that is optimized to help your article rank on search engines such as Google and Bing.

-There are lots of criteria that make a headline a good page title but here are the 2 most important ones.
-A SEO title should:
+There are lots of criteria that make a headline a good page title but here are the 2 most important ones:

 - Clearly communicate what the article is about.